Platt Report 1959: Summary

 The Platt Report recommended that children should have unfettered access to their parents while ill.
-The Association for the Wellbeing of Children in Healthcare (NAWCH) had consistently campaigned over many years for the same position, and conducted ongoing monitoring of the effects of the report.
+The National Association for the Welfare of Children in Hospital (NAWCH) had consistently campaigned over many years for the same position, and conducted ongoing monitoring of the effects of the report.
 In 1982, the NAWCH conducted a survey throughout England.
 The survey found that progress was slowly being made and 49% of wards studied allowed unrestricted access for parents.
 The survey also looked at where children were being nursed and found that despite the recommendations of the Platt Report being broadly accepted by the government in 1959, 28% of children were still being nursed on adult wards.
 Whilst it may have been anticipated that the parents denied open access to children were those whose children were being nursed on adult wards, the survey shows that 48% of children's wards still did not have open access.
 The children who fared worse were children on ear, nose and throat wards with 24% being denied visits on the day of operation and with many spending up to 36 hours away from their parents.

 Changes occurred rapidly from the 1980s onwards, due to a new generation of doctors and nurses who were sympathetic to the recommendations of the report.
 A follow-up study by NAWCH during 1986 showed great improvement, although a detailed look at changes in the interim year showed a few instances where small children's units had closed and children transferred to adult wards.
 The second survey was, however, on the whole very encouraging with 85% of parents having open access and another 4% of parents on open access except on operating day.

 With the introduction of the Leiden charter in 1988 from the European Association for Children in Hospital that became a working framework for national paediatric organisations in Europe and the creation of the Convention on the Rights of the Child formalised the Platt report recommendations at the international level.

 By 1993, a report by the Audit Commission, called Children First showed further improvements had been made, but highlighted the needs of adolescents, indicating that the Platt report recommendations had not been fully implemented.

 During the first two decades of the 21st century, the re-framing of the idea of family centred care to a child-centred care approach was taking place.
 This approach was directly influenced by the UN convention, which in turn was driven by the Platt Report recommendations.
 Without the Platt Report directing policy at the national level within the United Kingdom from the 1950s onwards, it would have been unlikely these changes would have taken place.
 Even now, the Platt report is still considered relevant to the forming of policy that aims to improve childcare and associated services.